-Differences Between Implicit and Explicit Costs
+What are the Differences between Implicit Cost and Explicit Cost?

 Every organization or business enterprise will incur implicit and explicit costs while producing goods and services.
 Explicit costs are also referred to as out-of-pocket costs, whereas implicit costs are hard to quantify.
 Read on to know about the difference between implicit and explicit costs.

-What Are Implicit Costs?
+What are Implicit Costs?

 Costs incurred by a company but not reported in its books as a separate expense are implicit costs.
 They are intangible in nature as these do not involve a cash payment.